-When using the following GNSS antenna provided by Anritsu, set 40 ns.
+When using the following GNSS antenna provided by Anritsu, set 40 ns (includes 25 ns for 5 m cable that comes with).

 • MU100090B (When using J1886A GNSS antenna of the standard accessory)

 Timestamp Synchronization Procedure

 The following shows an example of the procedure to perform the jitter and latency measurement under the condition that the timestamps have been synchronized with GPS.